james-stevens/powerdns-webui/README.md

 running v4.2.0 over an 18ms latency link and the response time for all actions, including loading a zone with 1000 records (500 names, 2 records per name), is virtually instant.

 Apart from some minor aesthetic differences, the behaviour in Chrome and Firefox was identical.
+As far as I know, any ES6 compliant browser should work, but I might be wrong.

 nginx performed the same as Apache - virtually instant.